If you’ve asked yourself, “do I need a website to succeed in business?” then we’re not surprised.

 You’ll boost retention rates

-Websites are great for getting people to stick around.
-There are plenty of features you can add to your website design to help with this.
+Small business websites are great for getting people to stick around.
+There are plenty of features you can add to your site design to help with this.

 We’re talking about a wish list page, newsletter signup form, and maybe even a blog that’s connected to your site.